saltstack/salt/doc/topics/installation/rhel.rst

     because YUM will not be able to process the SHA256 checksums used by COPR.

 .. note::
-    For RHEL/CentOS 5 installations, if using the new repository to install Salt (as detailed :ref:`above <installation-rhel-5>`), then it is not necessary to enable the zeromq4 COPR, as the new EL5 repository includes ZeroMQ 4.
+    For RHEL/CentOS 5 installations, if using the SaltStack repo or Fedora COPR to install Salt (as described :ref:`above <installation-rhel-repo>`), then it is not necessary to enable the `zeromq4 COPR`_, because those repositories already include ZeroMQ 4.

 Package Management
 ==================